Khovanov-Lipshitz-Sarkar homotopy type for links in thickened surfaces: Decorated resolution configurations

-Let $(D,x,y)$ be a non empty decorated resolution configuration with one circle such that its interlacement matrix has $rank M = 2$.
+Let $(D,x,y)$ be as in Proposition \ref{prop:decorated_resolution_1}.
 The complement to the circle of the resolution configuration consists of two components, one of which is contractible.
 We will call an arc {\em inner} if it lies in the contractible component, and {\em outer} otherwise.

-\begin{proposition} Let $(D,x,y)$ be a non empty decorated resolution configuration with one circle such that its interlacement matrix has $rank M = 2$.
-Then \begin{enumerate} \item the arcs from one of the subsets $A_a, A_b, A_{a+b}$ are either all inner or all outer \item let the subsets $A_a, A_b$ consist of outer arcs.
-Then the surface $F$ is the torus, and the homology type of the arcs in $A_{a+b}$ (when $A_{a+b}\ne\emptyset$) is the sum of homology classes of an arc in $A_a$ and an arc $A_b$. \item let the subset $A_a$ consist of inner arcs.
+\begin{proposition} Let $(D,x,y)$ be as in Proposition \ref{prop:decorated_resolution_1}.
+Then \begin{enumerate} \item[$(1)$] the arcs from one of the subsets $A_a, A_b, A_{a+b}$ are either all inner or all outer \item[$(2)$] let the subsets $A_a, A_b$ consist of outer arcs.
+Then the surface $F$ is the torus, and the homology type of the arcs in $A_{a+b}$ $($when $A_{a+b}\ne\emptyset)$ is the sum of homology classes of an arc in $A_a$ and an arc in $A_b$. \item[$(3)$] let the subset $A_a$ consist of inner arcs.
 Then $A_b$ consists of outer arcs and $A_{a+b}=\emptyset$. \end{enumerate} \end{proposition}

-\begin{proof} 1.
-Assume that $a_1,a_2\in A_a$ and $b\in A_b$.
+\begin{proof} (1) Assume that $a_1,a_2\in A_a$ and $b\in A_b$.
 Since $a_i$, $i=1,2$, and $b$ are interlaced and do not intersect, then these chords lie in different components to the circle of $D$.
 Hence, the chords $a_1$ and $a_2$ lie in one component, i.e. they are both internal or both external.
 Thus, the chords from the subset $A_a$ are all internal or all external.
 The same statements holds for the subsets $A_b$ and $A_{a+b}$.

-2. Let $a\in A_a$ and $b\in A_b$ be outer chords.
+(2) Let $a\in A_a$ and $b\in A_b$ be outer chords.
 The intersection index of the loops $a$ and $b$ is equal to $1$, hence, $a$ and $b$ present independent homology classes.
 The resolution configuration $s_{\{a,b\}}(D)$ consists of one circle with the label $x_-$.
 This circle must be contractible due to the homotopical grading.
 Hence, the surface $F$ can be obtained by gluing two disc along the arcs $a$ and $b$.
 Thus, $F$ is the torus.
 Let $c\in A_{a+b}$.
 Since $c$ is disjoint from $a$ and $b$ and $F$ is the torus, the homology class corresponding to $c$ is equal to $a\pm b$, i.e. it is the sum of the homology classes of $a$ and $b$ (up to signs).